Camille Abily: International career

 At the opening match of the 2015 FIFA Women's World Cup, a 1–0 win over England in Moncton, Abily controversially escaped punishment when she inflicted a black eye on Laura Bassett by elbowing the English player in the face.

-She competed for France at the 2012 Summer Olympics and the 2016 Summer Olympics.
+Abily also competed for France at the 2012 Summer Olympics and the 2016 Summer Olympics, achieving fourth place in the 2012 tournament.

 Abily retired from international football in 2017, citing a desire to spend more time with her daughter.
+Abily had earned 183 caps as a French international.

 Managerial career

-As of fall 2019, Abily is working as an assistant coach for the Olympique Lyonnais women's club.
+From 2019 until 2024, Abily was working as assistant manager for Olympique Lyonnais Féminin.